dysnix/docker-gocd-agent-alpine/README.md

 ## Container image versioning

-Currently container image releases are tagged as the matching Kubernetes release such as *v1.14.8*.
-While the other tools versions are strictly built-in.
+Currently container image releases are tagged as the matching those of the upstream gocd alpine agent.
+Also the image tag might contain a semver release suffix (ex: `-r4`) in this case two tags will be created at the same time.
+While tools versions are strictly built-in.
 For the details refer to the [Dockerfile](Dockerfile).